megleedev/Survival-Game-Live-Project/README.md

 > [!NOTE]
 > *Wolf with added components.*

+Then I started working on the Enemy AI.
 The enemy has three behaviors: Roaming, Following, Attacking.

 ![Screenshot 2023-12-14 003614](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/54096672-de1b-43cd-bc9f-aa732cc67f41)
 > [!NOTE]
 > *Roaming is the default behavior.
-The enemy is not detecting the player and is performing a basic walk cycle to random points on a radius that covers the map.*
+The enemy has not detected the player and is performing a basic walk cycle to random points on a radius that covers the map.*

 ![Screenshot 2023-12-14 004225](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/5d5632d1-f8d9-4677-a3be-381d1e70fb20)
 > [!NOTE]